SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

         config-enabled=false
         debug {
             # Detect and prevent certain attempts to use entities concurrently.
-            # WARNING: May drastically decrase server performance.
+            # WARNING: May drastically decrease server performance.
 Only enable this to debug a pre-existing issue
             concurrent-entity-checks=false
             # Dump chunks in the event of a deadlock
             dump-chunks-on-deadlock=false